-|Academic fee:||€ 1600* read more about what's included|
+|Academic fees:||€1650* read more about what is included.|

-|Housing fee:||€ 500 - 650* and €75 refundable deposit.
+|Housing fees:||€650* and a €75 refundable deposit.
 For more information, see Housing and practical matters.|

-|Early application deadline:||1 February 2020|
+|Early admission deadline:||1 February 2021|

-|Regular application deadline:||1 April 2020|
+|Regular admission deadline:||1 April 2021|

-*Dates and prices are tentative and subject to change.
-All information for summer 2020 will be finalized by 1 December 2019.
-Check back regularly in the autumn for updates.
-For more information, email email@example.com.
+*Dates and prices are tentative and subject to change, and will be finalised by 1 December 2020.

-In this summer school, we will study how these concepts impact our relationships within society, and the different theoretical perspectives that have been developed to study their role in social and familial relationships.
+In this summer school, we will study how the above-mentioned concepts impact our relationships within society, and the different theoretical perspectives that have been developed to study their role in social and familial relationships.
 Students will be equipped with different theoretical perspectives and analytical tools to study these themes critically and reflexively, and in interaction with other social distinctions, such as religion, social class and nationality, within the setting of an international classroom.

 Our experienced staff helps students to strengthen their academic identity in both formal and informal sessions, inside and outside the class room.
 Amsterdam and its sexual subcultures will be explored through field assignments, as well as related excursions to various venues throughout the city.